Read about the digital transformation of commercial payments and how to automate your enterprise cash cycle.

 Apr 7, 2021 by Mark Fisher

 We’re excited to announce that, on April 5, 2021, we received Startup Weekly’s Financial Services & Insurance Companies to Watch award – an honor reserved for businesses that showcased strong growth and excellence in 2020.

 Dec 2, 2019 by Eduardo Lopez

-Payments-as-a-Service (PaaS) is a cloud-based approach to commercial payments pioneered by Paystand.
+Payments-as-a-Service is a cloud-based approach to commercial payments pioneered by Paystand.
 Essentially, it moves your cash cycle into the cloud and helps you automate the back-office financial process from end to end.
-In addition to this, instead of charging customers fees based on transaction volume, subscribers only pay a flat monthly rate to Paystand's software.
+In addition, instead of charging transaction fees based on volume, subscribers only pay a flat monthly rate.

 The Four Pillars of Modern B2B Payments